cplus2jules/JNR/docs/GRAMMAR.md

 - Proper operator precedence for educational clarity
 - Type-safe variable declarations with optional initialization

-The grammar is implemented using Bison/Yacc with LALR(1) parsing and has been enhanced in v4.1 to support comma-separated variable declarations, reducing code repetition while maintaining backward compatibility with single-variable declarations.
+The grammar is implemented using Bison/Yacc with LALR(1) parsing.
+Version 4.2 simplifies the type system by removing floating-point operations, focusing on integer and character types only for educational clarity.